-Finally, there are many ways to extend this computational framework to provide even more capabilities.
+There are many ways to extend this computational framework to provide even more capabilities.
 In addition to computing the categorical relationships that are \emph{necessary} consequences of the given premises, it is possible to compute the relationships that are merely \emph{potential} consequences of the given premises, as well as those relationships that are \emph{inconsistent} with the premises (using criteria modified from those given in Tables \ref{tbl:classical-syllogism} and \ref{tbl:complementary-syllogism}).
-Also, it is possible to use any numbers of terms and premises, with the terms distributed among the premises and query in an arbitrary fashion.
+Thus alethic modalities of truth can be inferred by numerical computation.
+Furthermore, it is possible to use any numbers of terms and premises, with the terms distributed among the premises and query in an arbitrary fashion.
 It is not necessary to stick to Aristotle's original restrictions of using two premises with a common middle term that is not included in the query.
-Moreover, it is possible to use probability models other than the basic one introduced here.
-As discussed further in \cite{norman-conditionals}, different probability models (with the full-joint probability distribution over categorical terms factored into several input tables) allow the use of other semantic types of conditional statements (such as subjunctives), at the expense of using nonlinear polynomials instead of linear ones.
+Finally, it is possible to use probability models other than the basic one introduced here.
+As discussed further in \cite{norman-conditionals}, different probability models (with the full-joint probability distribution over categorical terms factored into several input tables) allow the use of other semantic types of conditional statements (such as subjunctives), at the expense of introducing nonlinearity into the polynomials used.

 \begin{raggedright}

 \end{raggedright}